X-linked reticulate pigmentary disorder

 X-linked reticulate pigmentary disorder is a rare X-linked genetic condition in which males manifest multiple systemic symptoms and a reticulated mottled brown pigmentation of the skin, which, on biopsy, demonstrated dermal deposits of amyloid.
 Females usually only have linear streaks of hyperpigmentation.

-The syndrome is also referred to by the acronym X-Linked-PDR or XLPRD.
-It's a very rare disease, genetically determined, with a chronic course.
+The syndrome can also be referred to by the acronym X-Linked-PDR or XLPRD.
+Its a very rare recessive disease, genetically determined, with a chronic course.

 It was characterized in 1981.
-Mutation of the POLA1 gene leads to loss of expression of the catalytic subunit of DNA polymerase-α and is responsible for XLPDR.
-Loss of POLA1 expression results in reduced levels of RNA:DNA hybrids in the cytosol and unexpectedly triggers aberrant immune responses (e.g. type I interferon production) which at least in part can account for the symptoms associated with XLPDR.
-Another trigger of the immunodeficiency phenotype is a functional deficiency of NK cells, major players of innate antiviral immune system.
+Mutation of the POLA1 gene lead to loss of expression of the catalytic subunit of DNA polymerase-α and is responsible for XLPDR.
+Loss of POLA1 expression resulted in reduced levels of RNA:DNA hybrids in the cytosol and unexpectedly triggered aberrant immune responses (e.g. type I interferon production) which in part can account for the symptoms associated with XLPDR.
+Another trigger of the immunodeficiency phenotype is a functional deficiency of Natural killer (NK) cells, which are major players in innate antiviral immune system.

 Presentation

 Affected males develop generalized reticular hyperpigmentation in early childhood.
 Hair often looks bedraggled or brushed backward, hanging low on the forehead.
-Under XLPDR conditions, autoimmune manifestations are developed due to chronically activated anti-viral type I interferon response, connecting XLPDR with disorders like Aicardi-Goutiere syndrome, Systemic Lupus Erythematosus, Psoriasis, etc. 3 Meanwhile, another typical symptom - immunodeficiency - can be developed due to discovering a functional defect in the cytolytic activity of NK cells.
-Starokadomskyy at al. discovered that POLA1 deficiency is associated with decreased direct cytotoxicity of NK cells due to disturbances in vesicular traffic.
+Under XLPDR conditions, autoimmune manifestations are developed due to chronically activated anti-viral type I interferon response, connecting XLPDR with disorders like Aicardi-Goutiere syndrome, Systemic Lupus Erythematosus, and Psoriasis.
+3 Meanwhile, immunodeficiency, another typical symptom, can be developed due to a functional defect in the cytolytic activity of NK cells.
+Starokadomskyy et al. discovered that POLA1 deficiency is associated with decreased direct cytotoxicity of NK cells due to disturbances in vesicular traffic.
 Meanwhile, antibody-dependent cell cytotoxicity (ADCC) remains unchanged in XLPDR NK cells.

 The most common manifestations of XLPDR: